 The first thing that hits you when trying on the Odlo Kamikaze jersey and bib shorts is how they really are designed as a pro-style fit.
 As I am quite short at 165 cm and slim at 60 kg, I chose size small and they fit me like a glove.

-The fabric is luxuriously, soft and smooth to the touch both on the outside and against the skin, but the best part about the fit is the bonded edges.
+The fabric is luxuriously, soft and smooth to touch both on the outside and against the skin, but the best part about the fit is the bonded edges.
 As well as looking much cleaner than stitched sleeve endings and being more aerodynamic, they feel more comfortable, with no digging in to the skin, while still holding their position well.
 While climbing, I found the breathable back panel was not quite as breathable as some mesh backed jerseys I own, but it did dry out very quickly.

 The straps on the bibs are a breathable mesh and you can barely feel you are wearing them as they have just the right amount of elasticity.